 Her international experience includes fostering north-south and south-south academic networks among emerging scholars in sixty countries across Latin America, Africa, the Middle East and Southeast Asia.
 These efforts have been recognized by the United Nations Conference on Sustainable Development as a model program.
 She also serves as the elected and State-Department appointed President of the Geography Commission of the PanAmerican Institute for Geography and History of the Organization of American States, and has been honored with the designation of National Researcher II from Panama and twice the Enlaces Award for academic collaboration with Latin America.
-She is named as a Specialist on the Fulbright Commissions’ Roster of Experts and served with the Politecnico Instituto di Milano in 2018.
+She is a Specialist on the Fulbright Commissions’ Roster of Experts and served with the Politecnico Instituto di Milano in 2018.
 She was recognized as Geospatial Volunteer of the Year for the State of Arizona by the Arizona Geographic Information Council in 2019.

 1998 2002 PhD in Geography, University of Iowa